n0ahth0mas/biomechanics-help/README.md

 | ------------- | ------------- |
 | ![Drag and Drop Question](static/screenshots/dragndrop.png) | ![Point and Click Question](static/screenshots/pointnclick.png)  |

 After submitting an answer to a question, the student is presented with a popup explaining why their answer was correct or incorrect.
-As this is a learning tool, it is important that students understand why their answer was correct or incorrect, and are granted multiple tries to reach the right answer.
+As this is a learning tool, it is important that students understand why their answer was marked the way it was, and are granted multiple tries to reach the right answer.

 | Correct | Partially Correct | Incorrect |
 | ------------- | ------------- |------------- |